The infinite dimensional geometry of conjugation invariant generating sets: Introduction

 AW was partially supported by NSF grant DMS-2142712 and a Sloan Research Fellowship.
 GD was partially supported by NSF grant DMS-2303262.
 AP and SC were supported by the NSF grant of AW, and CG was supported by the Sloan Research Fellowship of AW.

-We thank Michael Brandenbursky, Becky Eastham, Micha\l \;Marcinkowski, and Jacob Russell for their interest and assistance, and the University of Michigan Math Research Experience for Undergraduates program for its support.
+We especially thank Becky Eastham, whose work inspired ours, for her encouragement and assistance.
+We thank Michael Brandenbursky, Micha\l \;Marcinkowski, and Jacob Russell for their interest and assistance, and the University of Michigan Math Research Experience for Undergraduates program for its support.
 We thank Danny Calegari, Francesco Fournier-Facio, Camille Horbez, Robert Lyman, Dan Margalit, and Ric Wade for helpful conversations.
+We thank the referee for their helpful comments.